ayutaz/piper.unity/README.md

 # piper.unity

 This is the Unity3d port of [Piper](https://github.com/rhasspy/piper) text-to-speech (TTS) library.
 It provides fast, local, and high-quality speech generation for multiple languages.
-Inference is done by using [Unity Sentis](https://docs.unity3d.com/Packages/com.unity.sentis@latest).
+Inference is done by using **Unity AI Inference (formerly Sentis)**.

 Supports only Windows x86-64.